boxyhq/website/docs/jackson/deploy/env-variables.md

 Set this to a comma separated string of email addresses or glob patterns like: `tonystark@gmail.com,*@marvel.com`.
 Access will be denied to email addresses which don't match.
 If you don't specify any value access is denied to all.

+### **ADMIN_PORTAL_SSO_TENANT**

+This will be used as the tenant for the SSO connections (added from Settings tab) used to login into the Admin portal itself.
+Set this to a value that is less likely to conflict with the main Enterprise SSO connections.

+Default: `_jackson_boxyhq`

+### **ADMIN_PORTAL_SSO_PRODUCT**

+This will be used as the product for the SSO connections (added from Settings tab) used to login into the Admin portal itself.
+Set this to a value that is less likely to conflict with the main Enterprise SSO connections.

+Default: `_jackson_admin_portal`

 ### **RETRACED_HOST_URL**

 If you'd like to use the Admin Portal to manage our Audit Logs service ([Retraced](https://github.com/retracedhq/retraced)) then set this env var to the URL of the service.